Bellyeye

 "Bellyeye" (Note: Written in The Quietus as "Belleye") is a song by the English rock band Cardiacs from their album Sing to God (1996).
 Written and produced by Cardiacs' leader, singer and guitarist Tim Smith, Org Records released it in association with the magazine The Organ as the album's first single on 17 April 1995 with "A Horse's Tail" and "No Gold".
+A Britpop-influenced pop song, "Bellyeye" features piano, drums, guitar and horns, and an ending extension with harpsichord and tambourine.
+The song's bass is melodic and Smith's vocal is clear, with dark lyrics on handling life's demands and the concept of saving or being saved.

-Reviewers viewed "Bellyeye" as a straighter Britpop-influenced pop song from Sing to God that retained the album's particular production and arrangement, and complimented the song's euphoria and bombast whilst drawing comparison to the band Blur, fans of Cardiacs who Cardiacs opened for and influenced.
+Reviewers viewed "Bellyeye" as a straighter pop song from Sing to God that retained the album's particular production and arrangement, and complimented the song's euphoria and bombast whilst drawing comparison to the band Blur, fans of Cardiacs who Cardiacs opened for and influenced.
 The song's limited single is rare, with some containing a promotional sticker from Cardiacs' tour opening for Blur selling for more due to their rarity.

 Background and release

 Rough Trade went bankrupt the week Cardiacs' previous album, Heaven Born and Ever Bright (1992), was released, leaving the band in debt due to the album being impossible to find in record shops.
 The magazine The Organ put on a couple of gigs that proved that the band's huge underground audience would still fill places like The Venue.
 Despite the setback, Cardiacs' leader, singer, main songwriter and guitarist Tim Smith said he had "a hundred songs written", leading to Organ using three as the "Bellyeye" EP to release on their label Org, a long-time Cardiacs supporter, after a long gap between Cardiacs albums.